RaphaelSackey/job-finder-frontend/README.md

 # Frontend README

-This project was bootstrapped with Create React App.
+This project was created with Create React App.
+It uses tailwind for styling.

 ## Overview